individual-brain-charting/public_analysis_code/scripts/build_connectome/notes.md

 * Partial correlations exceed -1.0

 ## Others
+* functional connectivity obviously shows across hemisphere connections, which won't be the case for structural connectivity
+    - do analysis for each hemisphere separately?
-* TODO: nilearn PR for region coordinates in Schaefer 2018 atlas
+* TODO: nilearn PR for region coordinates in Schaefer 2018 atlas fetcher